preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 #### preact-redux

 `preact-redux` is one of such libraries that hasn't been updated yet.
-The good news is that `preact/compat` is much more react-complient and works out of the box with the react bindings called `react-redux`.
+The good news is that `preact/compat` is much more React-complient and works out of the box with the React bindings called `react-redux`.
 Switching to it will resolve the situation.
 Make sure that you've aliased `react` and `react-dom` to `preact/compat` in your bundler.

 1. Remove `preact-redux`
 2. Install `react-redux`